-At the conclusion of the final oral examination, the major professor and each member of the examining committee will sign the Graduate School Form 7, Report of the Examining Committee form; the major professor will forward the form to the Office of Graduate Studies for processing (see Appendix L).
+At the conclusion of the final oral examination, the major professor and each member of the examining committee will sign the electronic Graduate School Form 7, Report of the Examining Committee form.

 NOTE: The Graduate School permits NO EXCEPTIONS to its published deadlines.
 If all degree requirements are not met in the semester in which candidacy is declared, the student must register for one (1) semester hour of XXX 598 or XXX 698 each subsequent semester until all requirements are met.